Authentication

 Best for: Automation, service principals, CI/CD pipelines, background processes

-Use an Azure AD application registration with client credentials:
+Use an Entra ID application registration with client credentials:

 Prerequisites: